echeran/smile-of-murugan/webbook/chapter13.md

 author has devoted to "the greatest epic poet of Tamil land" (T. P. Meenakshisundaran), to "the king of Tamil literature" who "represents the Tamil mind at its ripest and noblest" (C. and H.
-Jesudasan) 11 lines of small print, and these II lines abound in general statements.[^11-lines-repeated] And yet, Kampaṉ's *Irāmāvatāram* is not just an epic poem, it is an entire literature and, as the Jesudasans say, "to the Tamilian mind, one of the world's wonders is its ignorance of him" (op. *cit*.
+Jesudasan)—11 lines of small print, and these 11 lines abound in general statements.[^11-lines-repeated] And yet, Kampaṉ's *Irāmāvatāram* is not just an epic poem, it is an entire literature and, as the Jesudasans say, "to the Tamilian mind, one of the world's wonders is its ignorance of him" (*op. cit*.
 168).
-"The field of research in Kamban is vast as the sea", and, as we have specialized “Dantists" or Shakespearean scholars, we are equally entitled to have specialized “Kambanologists".[^kampan-comparisons]
+"The field of research in Kambaṉ is vast as the sea", and, as we have specialized “Dantists" or Shakespearean scholars, we are equally entitled to have specialized “Kambanologists".[^kampan-comparisons]

 [^german-history-indian-lit]: H. von Glasenapp, *Literaturen Indiens*, 1st ed.
 1929, rev. ed.
 1961.

-[^11-lines-repeated]: such as "Beliebt ist Kambans Rāmāyaṇa vor allem wegen der Eleganz und des Wohlklangs seiner Sprache" or "Gross ist er in der Verwendung von Bildern und Gleichnissen und anderem schmückenden Beiwerk".
+[^11-lines-repeated]: such as "Beliebt ist Kambans Rāmāyana vor allem wegen der Eleganz und des Wohlklangs seiner Sprache" or "Gross ist er in der Verwendung von Bildern und Gleichnissen und anderem schmückenden Beiwerk".